ogb4n/ShelfSpot/README.md

-# ShelfSpot - Complete Documentation
+# ShelfSpot – *Your Perfect Inventory*

-**ShelfSpot** is an open-source, self-hosted inventory management application designed to provide complete organization and traceability of items in your home or small warehouse.
-This documentation covers the complete architecture, features, deployment, and development guidelines.
+**ShelfSpot** is an open-source, self-hosted application designed to provide complete organization and traceability of items in your home or small warehouse.
+With its modern backend and web interface, plus a dedicated mobile app for iPhone, ShelfSpot ensures you always know where your belongings are and when you need to take action.

+## Why Choose ShelfSpot?

+- **Open Source**: Free to use, modify, and contribute.
+- **Privacy First**: All data stays on your own server.
+- **Adaptable**: Suitable for homes, garages, workshops, or small warehouses.
+- **Community-Driven**: Contributions and feature suggestions are welcome.

+---

+## Getting Started

+1. **Clone the repository** and set up your server (Docker support included).
+2. **Configure your environment** and launch the backend and web interface.
+3. **Install the mobile app** on your iPhone and connect to your server.
+4. **Start organizing** your inventory and enjoy peace of mind!

+---

+> *ShelfSpot – Your Perfect Inventory.
+Organize, track, and never lose sight of what matters most.*

+---

 ## Table of Contents